 Givzey and Yearly Partner to Uncover & Report the Most Important Trends in Charitable Giving

-Givzey and Yearly Partner to Uncover Most Important Trends in Charitable Giving.
-Partnership keeps Nonprofit Fundraising Leaders Ahead of Challenges.
+Together, Givzey and Yearly Create Platform to Keep Nonprofit Fundraising Leaders Ahead of Key Challenges Facing Donors

-Givzey and Yearly will help nonprofit and fundraising leaders across the country be first to recognize trends, communicate needs and strategies to every stakeholder, and drive impact.”BOSTON, MA, UNITED STATES, January 10, 2023 /EINPresswire.com/ -- Givzey, fundraising’s first AI-enabled flexible giving and patent-pending Give Now Pay Later (GNPL) solution, today announced its partnership with Yearly, the leader in nonprofit digital reports.
-Together, Givzey and Yearly are creating a platform to keep nonprofit organizations in the know on key challenges facing donors and fundraising.
+In the Social Good sector, nonprofit leaders expect more than vendors who provide software solutions.”WASHINGTON, D.C., UNITED STATES, January 10, 2023 /EINPresswire.com/ -- Washington, D.C. - January 10, 2023 - Yearly, the leader in nonprofit digital reports, today announced its partnership with Givzey, fundraising’s first AI-enabled flexible giving and patent-pending Give Now Pay Later (GNPL) solution.
+Together, Yearly and Givzey are creating a platform to keep nonprofit organizations in the know on key challenges facing donors and fundraising.
 This educational platform will roll out in a series of articles, guides, webinars, and other interactive content.

 The economic world is changing faster today than it has in the last decade.
 In fact, most financial watchdogs anticipate a recession in 2023.
 In these uncertain times, nonprofits are forced to consider how they will maintain the capital necessary to drive impact, and how donors will respond to tighter household spending budgets.
 Savvy nonprofit leaders understand that thriving comes down to not just responding to new challenges, but communicating those challenges to stakeholders clearly and precisely.
 Givzey and Yearly’s partnership is designed to give nonprofit leaders a place to recognize emerging trends and impacts early, so they can effectively appeal to everyone from donors to board members.